markraley/versioned-polymorphic-buffers/README.md

 ## Version Interoperability - vpbuf/examples/poker/rel2

-In poker release 2 the target version numbers are advanced to 2.
+In poker release 2 the target high version numbers are advanced to 2.

 ```
 target